-The most challenging part of tuning a sound system is finding the frequencies that are feeding back.
+The most challenging part of tuning a sound system is identifying frequencies that are feeding back.
 It's not hard to hear the feedback - it's tricky to find which of the 31 bands on your GEQ will fix the problem.
 At the end of the day, the only thing that will make the process easier is good old-fashioned ear training.
-Luckily, there are downloadable apps that can help.
+Luckily, several downloadable apps can help.
 For instance: